FastOx Competitive Advantage

 - Unable to process large amount of metals or glass

-- Limited efficiency
+- Limited efficiency and revenue

 Incineration Technology Overview